Saentist/mplex13818/README.md

 installation:

-unpacking the tar archive and "make install" will place it in the /usr/local sub hierarchy. no readme file available, but man pages: iso13818ts(1), iso13818ps(1), repeatts(1), en300468ts(1) there are additional diagnostic tools included: showts, ts2pes, pes2es. these are provided by third party, so i cannot explain details about them. the latter two are said to produce a nice stream dump when given the option -v. you are invited to write a man page or similar for these. otherwise check the sources for explanations.
+unpacking the tar archive and "make install" will place it in the /usr/local sub hierarchy.

+No readme file available, but man pages: iso13818ts(1), iso13818ps(1), repeatts(1), en300468ts(1)

+There are additional diagnostic tools included: showts, ts2pes, pes2es. these are provided by third party, so i cannot explain details about them. the latter two are said to produce a nice stream dump when given the option -v. you are invited to write a man page or similar for these. otherwise check the sources for explanations.